Kalanchoe daigremontiana (Alligator Plant) after I brought it home on 5-6-22, #879-2.

 Kalanchoe daigremontiana (Alligator Plant) on 5-6-22, #879-5.

-A multidude of baby plants are produced along these phylloclades which I normally remove.
-They come up in all the pots nearby.
+A multitude of plantlets are produced along these phylloclades which I normally remove.
+If not, they come up in all the pots nearby.
 I have had this issue with the Kalanchoe laetivirens for YEARS.
 The first time I had this experience was an OMG moment!
-I always wondered if they would grow in the carpet…
+I always wondered if they would grow in the carpet when the plants are inside…

 Kalanchoe daigremontiana (Alligator Plant) on 5-6-22, #879-6.

-Now, the leaves can be quite vaiable as you can tell of you go online and look at photos.
-Some are shaped more like K. laetivirens but they have the purplish markings on the undersides.
+Now, the leaves can be quite variable as you can tell if you go online and look at photos.
+Some are shaped more like K. laetivirens but they have purplish markings on the undersides of the leaves.
 If they don’t have purple markings, they are K. laetivirens.
 That’s what always threw me… If my plants were K. daigremontiana, how come they didn’t have purple markings?
-Well, it was because they weren’t K. daigremontiana. 🙂 To complicate matters, there are a lot of photos online that are incorrect, even on several websites.
+Well, it was because they weren’t K. daigremontiana. 🙂 To complicate matters, there are a lot of photos online that are incorrect on several websites.
 It would be funny (NOT) if I am still wrong.

 Kalanchoe daigremontiana (Alligator Plant) at 27 3/4″ tall x 7 1/2″ wide on 10-16-22, #919-19.